 How to get your dog ready for your return to work

 Easing dogs out of lockdown is much more complex than you may first think.
 As owners we need to gradually prepare our dogs for the change so they don't struggle once life returns to a bit more normal for us.
+All the same actions can be applied after any period of time being at home more with your dog (maternity leave, extended holiday etc).

 Separation anxiety is triggered by the removal of something that is a constant in your dogs life (you!).
 When you suddenly remove this constant dogs can react in different ways.
-Some could become hyeractive when you are around, others could bark whilst you're around and some will become destructive.
+Some could become hyperactive when you are around, others could bark whilst you're around and some will become destructive.
 It's worth a small investment now to prevent this behaviour.

 5 tips to helping your dog get used to being left at home alone